davidavdav/GaussianMixtures.jl/README.md

 This julia type is more specific than Dahua Lin's [MixtureModels](https://github.com/lindahua/MixtureModels.jl), in that it deals only with normal (multivariate) distributions (a.k.a Gaussians), but it does so more efficiently.

 At this moment, we have implemented only diagonal covariance GMMs.

+In training the parameters of a GMM using the Expectation Maximization algorithms the inner loop (computing the Baum-Welch statistics) can be carried out efficiently using Julia's standard parallelization infrastructure, e.g., using SGE.

 Vector dimensions
 ------------------